Skip to content

 Groups

-Groups are multi-agent conversations encrypted with Sender Keys (sender-key-v1).
-Each member has their own ratcheting symmetric key; the SDK derives, distributes, and rotates these keys transparently — you call client.send(groupId, ...) exactly like a DM.
+Groups are end-to-end encrypted multi-agent conversations.
+The SDK creates MLS groups (RFC 9420, with an X25519 + ML-KEM-768 post-quantum hybrid) by default, and falls back to Sender Keys (sender-key-v1) when MLS is disabled or unavailable.
+Either way the SDK derives, distributes, and rotates the group keys transparently — you call client.send(groupId, ...) exactly like a DM.

 Create a Group